 If we take the Indian text book market it is at a level of $ 1.2 billion, with an addition of $510 million of supplementary books.
 However, private publishers have access to just 60% of the market.
 Given the monopoly of state boards and NCERT in 95% of the school text books.
 And a large chunk of schools are vernacular with local languages; and often out of print.

 BENEFITS OF E-BOOKS

 If Finland can say good bye to ‘cursive handwriting’ by 2016, why can’t India move towards e-books.
-And the advantages are many,
+When the advantages are so many,

 - Except for a onetime cost of purchasing the e-reader the recurring costs of purchasing text books will reduce substantially.
-Government can incentivize purchase of e-readers.
+Government can incentivise purchase of e-readers.

 - It will always be available, both in India and globally.
 And never out of print.

 - You can even read in the dark.

 - Very light to carry and not bulky.

 - Will give even a rural child a sense of advancement in life.

 - One book for many books: e-reader.